-But even with all of this information pointing to the health benefits of fish, very few people get the recommended amount of at least 2-3 servings or 8oz a week (for a 1,600-2,000 calorie diet).7 13 According to a 2019 survey, only 19% of adults and 5% of children eat seafood twice a week.
-But if you’re part of the 60% of the US population that doesn’t live in a state touching the ocean, it can be challenging to get fresh fish.
+But even with all of this information pointing to the health benefits of fish, very few people get the recommended amount of at least 2-3 servings or 8oz a week (for a 1,600-2,000 calorie diet).7 13 According to a 2019 survey, only 19% of adults and 5% of children eat seafood twice a week.8 If you’re part of the 60% of the U.S. population that doesn’t live in a state touching the ocean, it can be challenging to get fresh fish.
 Even if you live near the sea, it doesn’t stop fish from being an often expensive option with an acquired taste for some.

-Fish oil supplements are the next best thing that fills in those nutritional gaps.
-A simple pill can provide those high-quality vitamins and, most importantly, fatty acids like omega-3.
+Fish oil supplements are the next best thing to fill in those nutritional gaps.
+A simple pill can provide those high-quality vitamins and, most importantly, fatty acids like omega-3s.
 We dove into the vast number of fish oil supplements to find the best and came back with seven top picks (and a few honorable mentions).
-We’ll detail things like dosing, nutritional quality, and whether or not they’ll make your burps taste like fish in this guide.
+We’ll detail things like dosing, nutritional quality, and whether or not you’ll be tasting them repeatedly throughout your day in this guide.

 If you’re in a hurry, here’s a list of our top picks.

-Natural Force’s Pure Omega-3 contains the best source of fish oil and is our top pick in 2023.
+Natural Force’s product contains the best source of fish oil and is our top pick in 2023.
 It’s sustainably produced and actually tastes good.

-One bottle of Natural Force’s fish oil contains a 3+ month supply and features strong doses of omega-3, EPA, and DHA in every serving.
-It’s third-party tested and comes in a sweet, lemon flavor.
+One bottle of Natural Force’s fish oil contains a 3+ month supply and features strong doses of omega-3s in every serving.
+It’s third-party tested and comes in a sweet lemon flavor.

 The value of a supplement always goes beyond how much you pay for it.
 The number of servings (and price per serving) and the quality of those servings are factors we consider when investigating a supplement’s cost.
 In the case of fish oil, there are two distinct winners for the best price, depending on your goals.

 Nature Made’s Burp-less Fish Oil Softgels have the best bang for your buck in sheer bulk.
 You can get 200 softgels — or 100 servings — for less than $30 if you join Nature Made’s Subscribe & Save program.
 If you don’t, you’re still barely paying over $30, or $0.30 per serving.
-Stack savings with 25% off your first purchase if you subscribe to their newsletter, too, and you’ll be swimming in savings in no time.
+Stack savings with 25% off your first purchase if you subscribe to their newsletter, too, and you’ll increase those potential savings.

 If you just want to try fish oil for a month, Care/Of Fish Oil is your best option.
-They stock a 30-day supply for $16, which is dramatically lower than any other bottle on our list.
+You get a 30-day supply for $16, which is dramatically lower than any other bottle on our list.
 Technically, you can’t order a one-off bottle from Care/Of, but it’s easy to start a subscription and then cancel it if you find that fish oil doesn’t work for you.
 That way, you don’t have hundreds of leftover servings.
-And we recommend Care/Of over similarly priced alternatives like Life Extension because they provide some of the cleanest and highest-quality fish oil supplements on our list.
+And we recommend Care/Of over similarly priced alternatives like Life Extension because it provides some of the cleanest and highest-quality fish oil supplements on our list.

 Safety is simpler to quantify in fish oil supplements than in other supplements since fish oil’s main ingredient is straightforward.
-Concerns over mercury build-up in fish don’t translate to fish oil supplements.
+As stated earlier, the concerns over mercury build-up in fish don’t translate to fish oil supplements.
 And as long as the supplements are manufactured using real fish and safe production practices, there’s little you have to worry about.
 The best supplements are independently third-party tested, and their companies proudly display Certificates of Analysis.

-Nutrigold goes seriously above and beyond to prove that their supplements are safe.
-They offer complete transparency about all testing, make their products according to International Fish Oil Standards (IFOS) five-star certification guidelines, and provide any information you could want (and then some) about what goes into each capsule.
-An Informed Purchasing Decision Checklist is available on the Triple Strength Omega-3 Fish Oil product page, so you don’t need to go on a scavenger hunt to find out its allergen status.
-And while it offers the strongest dosage out of all our favorite fish oil supplements, there’s little to no evidence that shows you’ll experience adverse side effects from its 2.6g serving of fish oil.
+Nutrigold goes above and beyond to prove that its supplements are safe.
+It offers complete transparency about all testing, makes its products according to International Fish Oil Standards (IFOS) five-star certification guidelines, and provides any information you could want (and then some) about what goes into each capsule.
+An Informed Purchasing Decision Checklist is available on the Triple Strength Omega-3 Fish Oil product page, so you don’t need to go on a scavenger hunt to find safety information.
+And while it offers the strongest dosage out of all our favorite fish oil supplements, there’s little-to-no evidence that shows you’ll experience anything worse than mild side effects from its 2.6g serving of fish oil.34

 Winner: Natural Force